Contact: adelheidmers (at) gmail.com

 Concluding that the public residency model was what best supported my work, I then built out my studio into a meeting site in 2016.
 Supported by project grants from first DCASE and then IAC, I created a summary diagram using what I learned in previous interactions, to facilitate conversations not with, but among artist about their modes of work.
 I call it 'The Braid'.
 The project invited over 45 artists into conversation.
 A series of videos was created and is publicly shared on Vimeo.
 After holding workshops with 'The Braid' whiteboard at the Cooper Union Gallery, New York (2017), I developed a low cost "Braid kit" using only a string with small attachments that could travel easily and be assembled as a floor installation.
 This in turn accessed embodied ways of knowing through movement.
 A second project, "Performative Topologies", then began to take shape at my studio with volunteers in 2017, leading to a 2018/2019 seminar at the Bauhaus University in Weimar with a dedicated group of students, towards a performance exhibition in Berlin.
 In March 2019, the "Performative Diagrammatics Laboratory" was launched at Kunstverein Tiergarten Nord, staged as a series of artist facilitated, public workshops with diagrammatic instruments.
 This work was supported by two Erasmus grants, the European University research and exchange fund, and by supplementary funding through SAIC to invite the Chicago-based volunteers.
 A third Erasmus grant was awarded for 2020 to expand this work, and is on hold until travel can resume.

 Returning from Berlin, I brought the "Performative Diagrammatics Lab" to SAIC's Sullivan Galleries (2019), staging workshops with volunteers towards a new project that again moved to my studio for further development after the exhibition closed.
 This project, "Micro-practices for a New Gentleness", is rooted in the concept of affirmative critique and self regard, as facilitated group performances with publics.
 In early 2020, it was prototyped at the Vilém Flusser Archiv Berlin, and then performed at Karimanzutto, Mexico City.
 This work also spawned a collaboration with Mary Jo Reynolds and a group of men experiencing homelessness she advocates for, with a resulting video presented at The Drawing Center, New York (2020).
-The Performative Diagrammatics Lab was also invited to be one of 5 co-applicants, again to SSHRC, for a Canadian Project with people experiencing Opioid Addiction, pioneering artistic mitigations with impacted populations, which was selected for an awrd in 2020.
+The Performative Diagrammatics Lab was also invited to be one of 5 co-applicants, again to SSHRC, for a Canadian Project with people experiencing Opioid Addiction, pioneering artistic mitigations with impacted populations, which was selected for an award in 2020.
 In 2021, I was awarded an Illinois Arts Council Fellowship in the category of Performance-based Art, New Performance Forms.

 Recent Conferences and Publications: In 2019, I presented the Braid workshop at the 25th Performance Studies International Conference in Calgary, Canada.
 My paper for the conference publication is called "Performative Diagrammatics: an artistic exploration of the relation between epistemic diversity and systemic elasticity."
 In 2020, I joined the conference team, now co-organizing a working group on Performance and Pedagogy.
 On-line events will take place in 2021, titled "Institutions of pedagogy - performing ways of knowing".
 "The Braid: Moving Across Dimensions from Representation to Performativity" is a contribution to Birte Kleine-Benne's edited book, Exploring Dispositifs, (2021).
 "Performative Topologies" is a paper invited for a special issue, Flesh Circuits, of the International Journal of Performance Studies and Digital Media (2021).
 Two short texts, on The Braid and Performative Topologies, were included in November 2020 on a practice-sharing site examining language-based art and choreography.
 A text from 2009, "Stalking the Continuum", was included in a collection, Understanding Flusser, Understanding Modernism (2021.
-An edited issue for the Quarterly Magazine of the Center for Sustainability in the Arts, titled "For a New Gentleness," is in press, also for 2021.
+An edited issue for the Quarterly Magazine of the Centre for Sustainability in the Arts, titled "For a New Gentleness," was published, also in 2021.